Teen Fentanyl Abuse: What Parents Need to Know

 Teens may misuse fentanyl after receiving the medication for pain treatment or illegal recreational use.

-Fentanyl is an opiate drug meant to relieve severe pain in the brain and nerves.3 It may be a prescribed medication or an illegally made substance.3 In prescription form, fentanyl is administered by a patch infused with the drug or in the form of a shot or lozenge.3 Prescription fentanyl is meant to treat intense acute or chronic pain, especially in post-surgical or cancer patients.
-It is up to 100 times more potent than morphine.3 Due to its potency and high potential for misuse, legal prescriptions for fentanyl are typically only written for short periods of time.
-Fentanyl is prescribed to individuals with severe pain who are physically tolerant to other opioid pain medications.
+Fentanyl is an opiate drug meant to relieve severe pain in the brain and nerves.3 It may be a prescribed medication or an illegally made substance.
+In prescription form, fentanyl is administered by a patch infused with the drug or in a shot or lozenge.3 Prescription fentanyl is meant to treat intense acute or chronic pain, especially in post-surgical or cancer patients and those who are tolerant to other pain medications.
+It’s up to 100 times more potent than morphine.
+Due to its potency and high potential for misuse, legal prescriptions for fentanyl are typically only written for short periods of time.

 • Powder that often resembles heroin or cocaine